mobxjs/mobx/README.md

 ### Reactions

-A reaction is a bit similar to a computed value, but instead of producing a new value it produces a side effect.
-Reactions bridge [reactive](https://en.wikipedia.org/wiki/Reactive_programming) and [imperative](https://en.wikipedia.org/wiki/Imperative_programming) programming for things like printing to the console, making network requests, incrementally updating the React component tree to patch the DOM, etc.
+Reactions are similar to a computed value, but instead of producing a new value, a reaction produces a side effect for things like printing to the console, making network requests, incrementally updating the React component tree to patch the DOM, etc. In short, reactions bridge [reactive](https://en.wikipedia.org/wiki/Reactive_programming) and [imperative](https://en.wikipedia.org/wiki/Imperative_programming) programming.

-Reactions can be created by using the [`autorun`](http://mobxjs.github.io/mobx/refguide/autorun.html), [`autorunAsync`](http://mobxjs.github.io/mobx/refguide/autorun-async.html) or [`when`](http://mobxjs.github.io/mobx/refguide/when.html) functions.
-Or, if you are using for example ReactJS, you can turn your (stateless function) components into reactive components by simply slapping the [`@observer`](http://mobxjs.github.io/mobx/refguide/observer-component.html) decorator from the `mobx-react` package onto them.
+If you are using React, you can turn your (stateless function) components into reactive components by simply adding the [`@observer`](http://mobxjs.github.io/mobx/refguide/observer-component.html) decorator from the `mobx-react` package onto them.

 ```javascript
 import React, {Component} from 'react';